 “I had to make a change.
 “I had to make a difference and be better for my daughter,” he said, adding that he wants to leave a legacy of service for his children.

-He enrolled in night school, received his GED and took Toastmaster classes, which promotes public speaking.
-He soon won the Inspirational Speaker Championship of the County award, and now speaks messages of hope and inspiration that he hopes will reach young boys through his books and his organization S.W.E.T.
+He enrolled in night school, received his GED and took Toastmaster classes, which promote public speaking.
+He soon won the Inspirational Speaker Championship of the County award and now speaks messages of hope and inspiration that he hopes will reach young boys through his books and his organization S.W.E.T.
 4 Life.

 S.W.E.T., or Speak Words of Encouragement Today, is a program that Clark developed for young boys between the ages of 10-16.
 This self-development program is based on his CLAP therapy, which is an acronym for character, leadership, attitude and personal development.